What is lime Mortar?

 Fat Lime Mortar:

-• In this mortar, fat lime is used and the quantity of fat is lime is almost 2 to 3 times greater than sand requirements.
+• fat lime is used and the quantity of fat is lime is almost 2 to 3 times greater than sand requirements in fat lime mortar

 • Mainly this type of mortar is used in dry work, where the high plasticity is required.